feathers-plus/cli-generator-example/README.md

 You can modify any of those queries before running them.

-The keywords allowed in some of the resolvers are Feathers service-like:
+### Keywords

+The GraphQL types `findUser` and `posts` in the example above allow keywords.
+The `comments` and `followed_by` types do not.

+The example apps show how to implement FeathersJS-like keywords, as you can see in the example above.
+The apps support these keywords:
-- key: The same as Feathers `id`, numeric or string.
+- **key**: The same as Feathers `id`, numeric or string.
-- query: The same as Feathers `params.query`.
+- **query**: The same as Feathers `params.query`.
-- params: The same as Feathers `params`.
+- **params**: The same as Feathers `params`.

+The FeathersJS API provides a great deal of flexibility which is now available to your queries.
+Using it in GraphQL queries also results in a conflict-free interface.

+> You are not required to use the FeathersJS API.
+> You control what keywords are allowed and how the resolvers use them.

 `$` is a reserved character in GraphQL, so Feathers props such as `$sort` and `$in` will result in GraphQL errors.
 You can instead use a double underscore `__` where ever you would use a `$` with Feathers.